 1. Graduate academic credit may be awarded to a student enrolled in a graduate degree program for a study abroad experience for which the student received the prior approval of the graduate program director.

 a.
-The graduate program director, in consultation with the Padnos International Center, shall consider whether the study abroad experience:
+The graduate program director, in consultation with the Padnos International Center, shall consider whether the study abroad experience

-i. is consistent with the amount of credit to be awarded
+i. is consistent with the amount of credit to be awarded and

 ii. is consistent in level and rigor with typical academic experiences for which graduate credit is awarded by a United States regionally accredited institution.

 b.
 The acceptance of study abroad credit to meet a requirement or as an elective in a graduate degree program is at the discretion of the graduate program director.